TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-reenablesubscription.md

 # Re enable Subscription

-Your Azure subscription can get disabled because your credit has expired, you reached your spending limit, have an overdue bill, hit your credit card limit, or because the subscription was cancelled by the Account Administrator.
+Your Azure subscription can get disabled because your credit has expired, you reached your spending limit, have an overdue bill, hit your credit card limit, or because the subscription was cancelled by a Service Administrator or Subscription owner.
 Refer below on how you can re-enable your subscription
 Learn more: [Reactivate Azure subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable)

 ## **Recommended Steps**